11.10 Leaves from Work

 Staff Vacation Time

-Macalester supports employee’s need for time off from work by providing vacation time to employees with an assigned FTE of .5 or greater and appointments of greater than 180 days.
-Vacation time is accrued based upon each compensated hour and is adjusted per FTE.
-Employees may use vacation time as accrued, with the approval of their supervisor and may be based on seniority.
-All requests for time off must be approved by their supervisor and scheduled in advance.
-Timing of the request and workload will be taken into consideration.
-For any unscheduled time off, employees must notify their supervisor per department guidelines.
-Official holidays and sick time are not part of the vacation time accrual.
-Employees who take time off will be required to use time off benefits.
-Members of Macalester’s collective bargaining units (CBU) should refer to collective bargaining contract for details regarding their vacation benefits.
+Macalester supports employee’s need for time off from work by providing vacation time to employees with an assigned FTE of 0.50 or greater and appointments of greater than 6 months.
+Vacation time is accrued at the rate of .0924 per compensated hour and the total annual accruals is prorated per FTE.
+Employees may use vacation time as accrued, with the approval of their manager.
+Requests for time off must be approved by their manager and when possible, should be scheduled in advance.
+The employee’s manager has discretion to deny an employee’s request to use vacation days; generally, such denial should be based on operational needs related to the employee’s position and/or department, lack of sufficient notice before the start of the requested vacation time, or other reasonable basis.
+For any unscheduled time off, employees must notify their manager per department guidelines.

-Vacation Accrual – Staff
+Vacation Accrual – Staff *Table reflective of a 1.00 FTE

 Note: CBU employees should refer to the collective bargaining agreement for time off benefit policies.